 A Water System Plan is available from our office that provides more information about the Lake Arrowhead Water System- such as potential sources of contamination.
-We are currently working still working on updating the water system plan, the plan was last updated in 2000.

 Our well has been rated by the Washington State Department of Health as high for risk or susceptibility to contamination.

 More information regarding this rating can be obtained by contacting PUD No. 1.
+We are wrapping up the updated water system plan, the plan was last updated in 2000.

-The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
+The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/doh/swap/which lists potential contamination for each Group A water source in the state.
 This is an interactive Map.